blauwiggle/SDI/DNS/DNS.md

 };
 ```

-To apply the configuration changes we reload the server.
+To apply the configuration changes we reloaded the server.

 ```
 service bind9 reload